kekxv/dGateway/README.md

 2.  **View Logs**: Open the admin panel in your browser, log in, and you will see a list of all recorded requests.
 3.  **Inspect Details**: Click on any request in the list to view its full details, including request headers, body, response headers, and response body.
 Decompressed bodies will be displayed.
 4.  **Replay Requests**: From the request details view, you can click the "Replay Request" button.
 This will open a form where you can modify the request's method, URL, headers, and body before sending it again.
 The response from the replayed request will be displayed.
+5.  **Export HAR**: From the main admin panel, click the "Export HAR" button to download all recorded requests in HAR (HTTP Archive) format.
+This file can be used for further analysis in tools like Chrome DevTools or other HAR analyzers.

 ## Project Structure